You will agree with us when we say:

 In the following video, you will learn how to create an energy flow diagram in a few clicks without coding.

-The Sankey Diagram visualizes the flow of material, energy, cost, or any measurable resource.
-Besides, it draws the attention of the audience to the most significant flows, consumer, losses, etc.
+The chart visualizes the flow of material, energy, cost, or any measurable resource.
+Besides, it draws the attention of the audience to the most significant flows, consumers, losses, etc.

-Remember, you can also call it an energy flow diagram.
+Remember, you can also call it an energy flow diagram or Sankey Diagram.

 This chart uses links and nodes to communicate insights.
 Essentially, the width of a flow is proportional to its quantity.

-The key to reading and interpreting Sankey Diagrams is remembering that the width is proportional to the quantity represented.
+The key to reading and interpreting the chart is remembering that the width is proportional to the quantity represented.

 Note: The width of the lines and arrows represent amounts or volumes of resources.